sipstack/sipstack-connector-asterisk/README.md

 | REGION | No | us1 | API region (ca1, us1, us2) |
 | AMI_PORT | No | 5038 | AMI port |
 | LOG_LEVEL | No | INFO | Logging level (DEBUG, INFO, WARNING, ERROR) |

+**Note:** Set PUID/PGID in your `.env` file and Docker Compose will use them via the `user:` directive to run the container as your asterisk user.

 #### CDR Processing